-“The minute he leaves, call us, we’ll get the dog,” I said.
+“The minute he leaves, call us, we’ll get the dog,” Telly said.

-When she called us, we walked right into the man’s garage.
-The back door wasn’t even locked.
-We took the dog, who was in bad shape, because the man had been taking his belt and whipping the shit out of it.
+When she called them, Steve and Telly walked right into the man’s garage.
+The side door wasn’t even locked.
+They took the dog, who was in bad shape, because the man had been taking his belt and whipping the shit out of it.

-Brian went and rescued a pit bull bait dog one morning that my niece-in-law’s sister told us about.
+Steve went and rescued a pit bull bait dog one morning after Telly’s niece-in-law’s sister told them about it.

 “You stay home, just in case there’s trouble,” he said.

-It was seven o’clock in the morning, He walked up to the backyard, where there was no food no water no shelter, and pulled the dog over the fence.
+It was seven o’clock in the morning, He walked up to the backyard, where there was no food no water no shelter, and pulled the dog by his collar over the fence.
 The next minute he was gone.
-That was that, no more docile dog for a mean dog to attack.
+That was that.
+No more docile dog for a mean dog sent to attack it.

 It’s not always that easy, although it can be.
-We were told about a Great Dane in Hough that was left alone chained to a post all day and night in all kinds of weather.
-When we got there we found out the people were on vacation.
+They were told about a Great Dane in Hough that was left alone chained to a post all day and night in all kinds of weather.
+When they got there, they found out the homeowners were on vacation.
 Their neighbor was in his backyard.

-“I’m here to take the dog,” said Brian.
+“I’m here to take the dog,” Steve said.